uenoB/minissg/packages/vite-plugin-minissg/README.md

   | undefined
 ```

-The definition of `EntriesArg` will be given later in
+The definition of `Context` will be given later in
 [Contextual Information of Modules](#contextual-information-of-modules)
 section.